tjacob0101/PlaywrightDemo/README.md

 - Utilies function to help you with writing steps
 - Ability to run in CI via github actions

+## What can be done better
+- Ability to use baseURL from config - couldn't workout how to do that
+- Intercept api's or poll for page load to complete
+- Not using cucumber would have made the more framework flexible - it would be an overhead to maintain

 ## Installation
 Clone the repo